 Movant, Intervenor Owner-Operator Independent Drivers Association ("OOIDA"), is a not-for-profit trade association representing the interests of independent owner-operators, small-business motor carriers, and professional drivers.
-See Second Declaration of Todd Spencer, submitted in Support of Motion for Preliminary Injunction (Second Spencer Dec.), at ¶ 6.
+See Second1 Declaration of Todd Spencer, submitted in Support of Motion for Preliminary Injunction (Second Spencer Dec.), at ¶ 5.
 OOIDA was founded in 1973, and today has more than 150,000 members based in all fifty states and Canada.
-Id. at ¶ 7.
+Id. at ¶ 6.
 OOIDA members collectively own and operate more than 200,000 individual heavy-duty trucks.
-Id. at ¶ 9.
+Id. at ¶ 8.
 OOIDA's membership consists of both independent owner-operator truck drivers and small business motor carriers.
-Id. at ¶ 11.
-OOIDA's independent owner-operator truck driver members who spend at least some time operating in California are the parties who face the threat of AB-5 enforcement unless they change their business model.
+Id. at ¶ 10.
+OOIDA's independent owner-operator truck driver members who spend at least some time operating in California face the threat of AB-5 enforcement unless they change their business model.
 This includes OOIDA members as exemplified by its declarants Mr. Stacy R. Williams, Mr. Marc McElroy, and Mr. Albert Hemerson.
+OOIDA small business motor carrier members based outside of California are also concerned for the costs and burdens of the application of